Pyxis of Zamora: Description

-The pyxis also commemorates the birth of Al-Hakam II’s heir, Prince Abd al-Rahman (named after his grandfather, Abd al-Rahman III).
-A poetic Arabic inscription encircling the lid reads:

-The blessing of Allah upon the Imam, the servant of Allah, al-Hakam II al-Mustansir billah, Commander of the Faithful.
-This is what he ordered to be made for the noble lady, the mother of Abd al-Rahman, under the direction of Durri al-Saghir in the year 353 [964 AD].
+The Arabic inscription lining the ivory lid details the patronage and gifting of the pyxis on the occasion of the birth of the Caliph's heir apparent, Prince Abd Al-Rahman (named after his grandfather Abd al-Rahman III), and reads: “The blessing of Allah upon the Imam, the servant of Allah, al-Hakam II al-Mustansir billaḥ, Commander of the Faithful.
+This is what he ordered to be made for the noble lady, the mother of Abd al-Rahman under the direction of Durri al-Saghir in the year 353 [964 CE]”.